bigskysoftware/intercooler-js/www/_posts/2016-1-1-n-reasons-to-try-intercooler-this-year.md

 ### Security

-I don't see this discussed much, buy the client-side browser is *not* a trusted execution environment.
+I don't see this discussed much, but the client-side browser is *not* a trusted execution environment.
 All data from a browser environment should be verified on the server side, of course, and I would argue you should be concerned about domain logic *even being run* in an execution environment as chaotic and open as a browser.